 By Rebecca Shankman

 I have been to two Cleveland Browns football games in my life.
 The first, the Browns beat the New England Patriots; this was a surprise.
 The second, the entire stadium cheered as a video of the “team” I was going to spend the summer working with (Towards Employment) was shown on the screen with the announcement that the Browns had donated $75,000 to the organization.
-Since then, Towards Employment has been working with Browns’ players, administration, and stakeholders – as part of their efforts to use their reach and place in the community to do good.
+Since then, Towards Employment has been working with Browns’ players, administration, and stakeholders – to help them achieve their goal of using their reach and place in the community to do good.

-When the Browns first met with the Towards Employment staff in June 2018, our community was facing a lot of sobering statistics: like 1 out of every 5 Ohioans has a criminal or arrest record; and 31% of Clevelanders between the ages of 25 and 64 are not active participants in the labor force1; and that approximately 34.5% of people in Ohio jails are awaiting trials for crimes they haven’t, and potentially will never be, found guilty of.
-In that first meeting, an action item that emerged was that the Browns organization and players wanted to keep an eye out for legislation coming to Ohio soon like drug conviction decriminalization and bail reform.
-The first way to get involved, for the players – like any interested citizens – was to learn about the landscape.
-The players understood that their status and platform could inspire change.
+When the Browns first met with the Towards Employment staff, they were greeted with the numbers.
+That 1 out of every 5 Ohioans has a criminal or arrest record.
+That 31% of Clevelanders between the ages of 25 and 64 are not active participants in the labor force1.
+That approximately 34.5% of people in Ohio jails are awaiting trials for crimes they haven’t, and potentially will never be, found guilty of.

 Oh, and the Browns won that second game too.